dream-num/univer/README.md

 ## 🌈 Highlights

 - 📈 Univer is designed to support **spreadsheets**, **documents** and **presentation**.
+- 🧙‍♀️ Univer is **isomorphic**.
+It can run both on browsers and Node.js.
 - ⚙️ Univer is easily **embeddable**, allowing seamless integration into your applications.
 - 🎇 Univer is **powerful**, offering a wide range of features including **formulas**, **conditional formatting**, **data validation**, **filtering**, **collaborative editing**, **printing**, **import & export** and more features on the horizon.
-- 🔌 Univer is **highly extensible**, thanks to its *plug-in architecture* and *Facade API* that makes it a delight for developers to implement their unique requirements on the top of Univer.
+- 🔌 Univer is **highly extensible**, thanks to its *plug-in architecture* that makes it a delight for developers to implement their unique requirements on the top of Univer.
 - 💄 Univer is **highly customizable**, allowing you to personalize its appearance using *themes*.
 It also provides support for internationalization (i18n).
+- 🥤 Univer is **easy to work with**.
+The *Presets* & *Facade API* make it easy to hands on.
 - ⚡ Univer in **performant**.
   - ✏️ Univer boasts an efficient *rendering engine* based on canvas, capable of rendering various document types flawlessly.
 The rendering engines supports advanced typesetting features such as *punctuation squeezing*, *text and image layout* and *scroll buffering*.
   - 🧮 Univer incorporates a lightning-fast *formula engine* that can operate in Web Workers or even on the server side.